 Regex Source URL: /ferñs/(.*) Destination URL: /ferns/$1

 2. If you’ve used AMP on your website and later decided not to use it, you can redirect all AMP URLs back to the regular URLs.
-To achieve that, add the following in your source and destination URLs:
+To achieve that, add the following to your source and destination URLs:

 Regex Source URL: /(.*)/amp Destination URL: /$1